marijnh/Eloquent-JavaScript/10_modules.md

 been loaded before it runs.

 ((CommonJS modules)) allow a limited form of cyclic dependencies.
-As long as the modules do not replace their default `exports` object, and don't access each other's interface until after they finish loading, cyclic dependencies are okay.
+As long as the modules do not replace their default `exports` object and don't access each other's interface until after they finish loading, cyclic dependencies are okay.